Lystra lanata: Description

+by the white area of the wing being confined to an edge.

 Range

-This species is found in Brazil, French Guiana, French West Indies, Guyana, México and Suriname.
+This species is found in Brazil, French Guiana, French West Indies, Guyana, Mexico, and Suriname.

 Host

 A host plant of this species is the tree Simarouba amara.
 L. lanata was witnessed gathering in a group on this tree at a locality near where the Napo and Yagua rivers join.